Kevin002023/pands-project/README.md

 ````

 The above commands were all added to 'project.txt' using the write() command.
-However this command expects any input to be a string, wheras the head(), tail(), info() and describe() funcitons all generate dataframes.
+However, this command expects any input to be a string, whereas the head(), tail(), info() and describe() functions all generate dataframes.
 To counteract this they were converted to strings in the write command.

 ### Univariate Analysis